algmon/the-fashion-queen-agent/README.md

 * Ellis Horowitz, https://ellishorowitz.com/, for the contribution of application level internet arch
 * Laurent Itti, http://ilab.usc.edu/itti/, for the contribution of agent planning
 * David Kempe, https://www.david-kempe.com/, for the contribution of algorithms complexity analysis in time and space
-* Yuhui Quan, https://csyhquan.github.io/, for the contribution of the agent's visual signal processing & understanding
+* Yuhui Quan, https://csyhquan.github.io/, for the contribution of models for visual signal processing & understanding
 * Torsten Suel, http://engineering.nyu.edu/~suel/, for the contribution of pruning tech
 * Juan Rodriguez, https://engineering.nyu.edu/life-tandon/student-life/commencement/2021/profiles/juan-rodriguez, for the contribution of the agent's inverted index pruning
 * Phyllis Frankl, https://scholar.google.com/citations?hl=en&user=XE683E8AAAAJ, for the contribution of the agent's robotness